gresrun/jesque/README.md

 try { workerThread.join(); } catch (Exception e){ e.printStackTrace(); }
 ```

+If enqueueing multiple jobs at the same time, there is `client.batchEnqueue(String queue, List<Job> jobs)` which does it
+in an optimized way.

 ### Delayed jobs
 Delayed jobs can be executed at sometime in the future.
 ```java